clewisdavis/The-Joy-of-React/course-notes.md

 );
 ```

-- This allos su to craete expression slots for the valeu of the `id` attribute.
+- This allow su to create expression slots for the value of the `id` attribute.
 - How it compiles.

 ```JAVASCRIPT